 You are eligible to change health insurance plans (options) at retirement (or any other time) if you move or meet other criteria described in your NYSHIP General Information Book.
 Otherwise, you continue to have the same plan you had as an active employee.
 HMO enrollees: You must change to another plan as soon as you no longer live or work in your HMO’s NYSHIP-approved geographic service area.
 If you are enrolled in a Medicare Advantage HMO, you must change to another plan as soon as you no longer live in your Medicare Advantage HMO’s NYSHIP-approved geographic service area.

 As a retiree, you may change health insurance plans (options) at any time but only once during a 12-month period.
 You are no longer held to the annual Option Transfer Period.
 You will receive information about option transfer in the mail near the end of each calendar year, including summaries of all NYSHIP plans available to you and their costs.

 After I retire, may I cancel NYSHIP coverage and later reenroll?

-After you retire, you may cancel your health insurance coverage and reenroll at a later date.
+After you retire, you may cancel your NYSHIP coverage and reenroll at a later date.
 Under most circumstances, you will be subject to a waiting period of up to three months before your coverage again becomes effective.
-Upon reenrolling, you will receive the same monthly sick leave credit as before you canceled your coverage.
+Upon reenrolling, you will receive the same monthly sick leave credit you had, if any, before you canceled your coverage.

-Note: If you die after you cancel your NYSHIP coverage, your dependents will not be eligible for dependent survivor coverage.
+Note: If you die during the period of time that your NYSHIP coverage is canceled, your dependents will not be eligible for dependent survivor coverage.